Investigating potential benefits of future sub-L1 missions with STEREO-A: Summary and Future Mission Recommendations

 \section{Summary and Future Mission Recommendations}

-Our analysis uses the passage of STEREO-A through the Sun-Earth line up to 0.06~au ahead of Earth as a good test case for future space weather missions such as the ESA missions HENON and SHIELD.
+Our analysis uses the passage of STEREO-A through the Sun--Earth line up to 0.06~au ahead of Earth as a good test case for future space weather missions such as the ESA missions HENON and SHIELD.
 In our analysis, we find that future sub-L1 missions must be placed closer than 0.95~au to the Sun to ensure exclusive lead time gains for space weather forecasting.
-We also note that when STEREO-A measures the same solar wind structure (i.e., CME or HSS/SIR) as L1 monitors, the prediction performance does not vary significantly with longitude, where the chance of a structure being measured by both spacecraft increases with STEREO-A's proximity to the Sun-Earth line.
+We also note that when STEREO-A measures the same solar wind structure (i.e., CME or HSS/SIR) as L1 monitors, the prediction performance of geomagnetic indices does not vary significantly with longitude for these structures, where the chance of a structure being measured by both spacecraft increases with STEREO-A's proximity to the Sun--Earth line.
 We therefore recommend that a future sub-L1 monitor and Earth should be separated by less than $15^\circ$ (corresponding to 0.27~au) in the longitudinal direction, or even $12^\circ$ if one wants to catch smaller, but still potentially geoeffective, structures as well.
-Furthermore, longitudinal differences appear to be important for spacecraft separations at these scales, even dominating differences due to global evolution if the spacecraft are less than 0.05~au apart radially.
+Furthermore, at radial distances of up to 0.05~au the differences in magnetic field strength appear to be determined more by the longitudinal distances between the spacecraft than by global expansion.
 The analysis of CMEs measured at both STEREO-A and L1 also shows that the lead time and also the timing of $vB_z$ vary with longitude.
 However, we cannot say with certainty whether this is due to the CMEs adapting to the IMF or because of STEREO-A's asymmetric trajectory.
-This needs to be investigated with HENON on a DRO that, unlike STEREO-A's trajectory, is symmetric east and west of the Sun-Earth line.
-Since the ESA SHIELD mission is currently aiming for an orbit of 0.14~au from Earth and plans to deploy nine spacecraft on DROs, at least one spacecraft would be within $10^\circ$ of the Sun-Earth line at any given time, which is well in line with our recommendations.
+This needs to be investigated with HENON on a DRO that, unlike STEREO-A's trajectory, is symmetric east and west of the Sun--Earth line.
+Since the ESA SHIELD mission is currently aiming for an orbit of 0.14~au from Earth and plans to deploy nine spacecraft on DROs, at least one spacecraft would be within $10^\circ$ of the Sun--Earth line at any given time, which is well in line with our recommendations.
 In contrast, HENON will deploy only one spacecraft in a DRO, which is why it will only periodically pass in front of Earth at a distance of 0.1~au.
 Nevertheless, it will be an excellent precursor mission for SHIELD, addressing important issues such as possible east-west asymmetries in lead time, refining the methodology for sub-L1 data, and further investigating the trade-off between prediction accuracy and lead time regarding heliocentric distance.